ioccc-src/winner/faq.md

 Additionally, some will have extra files like:

 - `.gitignore`			- list of files that should not be committed under git
 - `guidelines.txt`		- the guidelines of the year
 - `iocccsize.c`			- `iocccsize` tool of the year
 - `iocccsize.mk`		- Makefile to compile the `iocccsize` tool of the year
 - `iocccsize-test.sh`	- test suite for the `iocccsize` tool

-.. and perhaps some others we have missed as well.
+.. and perhaps some others we have neglected to mention as well.

-If you extract a year's tarball you can `cd YYYY` (e.g. `cd 1984`) and then run `make everything` to compile the entries and alt code of every entry), as if you switched to each entry's directory and ran `make everything` in each one.
+If you extract a year's tarball you can `cd YYYY` (e.g. `cd 1984`) and then run `make everything` to compile the entries and alternate code of every entry, as if you switched to each entry's directory and ran `make everything` in each one.

 If you download the 1984 tarball, i.e. `1984/1984.tar.bz2`, then you might extract it and then switch to the directory and compile everything of each